 This is another area where working with an AWS consulting partner that has migration experience can be beneficial.

-How Can You Determine Your Cloud Migration Costs?
+How Can You Determine Your AWS Cloud Migration Costs?

 Following the steps outlined will give you a general idea of what to expect in terms of your cloud migration costs.
 If you’re interested in a more fine-tuned cost estimate, as well as in learning more about the benefits and “how to do it” of moving to an AWS Cloud service, ClearScale can help.